FrancesCoronel/personal-website-v3/_posts/2014-04-08-a-few-java-factoids-part-1.md

     - system
 ---

-I’m taking a Java class right now and sometimes just looking at code is really great to get the learning started.
+I'm taking a Java class right now and sometimes just looking at code is really great to get the learning started.

-Meant for beginners, I’ve come up with a few basic code samples to showcase as a convenient way of getting to know Java.
+Meant for beginners, I've come up with a few basic code samples to showcase as a convenient way of getting to know Java.
 You and me are going to explore the bare surface of the digital hieroglyphics of Java and its all wonderful ciphers! :D

-Let’s look at comments first.
+Let's look at comments first.
 -----------------------------

     class CommentOutCode {